openepcis/openepcis-document-converter/README.md

 ```

 2. **ServiceLoader API**: At runtime, we employ the `ServiceLoader` API to discover and load available `ContextHandler` implementations.
 This lets our conversion process dynamically adapt to the
-   specifics of the input document, whether it requires default handling or specific logic like that provided by `GS1EgyptContextHandler`.
+   specifics of the input document, whether it requires default handling or custom logic.

 ```java
 ServiceLoader<ContextHandler> handlers=ServiceLoader.load(ContextHandler.class);